vefunder/protocol-research-review/articles/TangibleDAO/Tangible-USDR.md

 The team also expresses the intention to fully [automate](https://docs.tangible.store/real-usd/backing/real-estate#tangibles-true-property-valuation-tpv) this process in the future.
 While the process indicates a willingness to maximize capital efficiency, the team has left a collateral buffer to reduce risk (more on that later).

-## **Redeeming Real USD**
+### Redeeming Real USD

-Real USD is redeemable 1:1 for DAI at any time.
+Real USD is redeemable 1:1 for DAI at any time (note that TNGBL can not be redeemed against USDR).
 Using the redemption function will incur a 0.25% fee.
 According to [Tangible](https://docs.tangible.store/real-usd/redeeming-real-usd), this fee is configurable and will sit just above the fee of Curve, thus encouraging swaps over redemptions.

 In the event that all DAI from the treasury is redeemed, users who wish to redeem USDR will receive [pDAI](https://polygonscan.com/address/0x263fa8f30351472A1363902318098bEfAD3B440e#code) (promissory DAI) - a synthetic IOU token that represents a claim to real DAI.
 The treasury will then start the liquidation process of its TNFTs.
 Users will be able to exchange pDAI 1:1 for DAI, once real estate TNFTs were sold for more DAI.

 Tangible also has plans to leverage protocol-owned liquidity (POL).
 They already own most of the Curve [metapool](https://curve.fi/#/polygon/pools/factory-v2-339/deposit) (USDR-am3CRV).
-It thus makes sense to have a redemption fee that is higher than the Curve swap fee.
-So users are incentivized to swap USDR using the Curve metapool, instead of emptying the treasury.
+It thus makes sense to have a redemption fee that is higher than the Curve swap fee, as users are incentivized to swap USDR using the Curve metapool instead of emptying the treasury.

-In conclusion, the redemption of USDR is limited to the amount of DAI in its treasury.
-And by extension to the number of other stables in the Curve pool.
+In conclusion, the redemption of USDR is limited to the amount of DAI in its treasury (and, by extension, to the number of other stables in the Curve pool).
 However, this only counts for immediate redemptions.
 Users who are willing to wait, can rely on the TNFT liquidation mechanism, and receive pDAI instead of DAI.

 ## **USDR Collateral Structure**